strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

      - Security classification of the document, e.g. Public, Internal, Restricted, Confidential

    * - ``REQ_PREFIX``
      - Requirement prefix that should be used for automatic generation of UIDs.
-See [LINK: SECTION-UG-Automatic-assignment-of-requirements-UID].
+See :ref:`Automatic assignment of requirements UID <SECTION-UG-Automatic-assignment-of-requirements-UID>`.

    * - ``ROOT``
      - Defines whether a document is a root object in a traceability graph.
 A root document is assumed to not have any parent requirements.
 The project statistics calculation will skip all root document's requirements when calculating the metric ``Non-root-level requirements not connected to any parent requirement``.